 The Crossroads project investigated the social networks and communities of practice of three village communities connected through shared languages and a dense crossroads of linguistic and social exchange.
 The Crossroads languages are

 - Baïnounk Gubëeher, spoken in the village of Djibonker

 - Joola Kujireray, spoken in the neighbouring village of Brin

-- Joola Eegimaa, spoken in the adjoining kingdom Mov Avvi that comprises a handful of villages.
+- Joola Eegimaa (Banjal), spoken in the adjoining kingdom Mov Avvi that comprises a handful of villages.

 The languages represented in the project belong to the Baïnounk and Joola clusters.
-Joola and Baïnounk are now commonly used as “ethnic” labels, but ethnicity is a weak marker of identity in Casamance.
-The labels hide massive linguistic differences, as Joola comprises at least a dozen different and often mutually unintelligible varieties, and Baïnounk at least five.
-The status of these varieties as “languages”, “dialects”, “ethnic languages”, etc., is impossible to determine.
-Joola and Baïnounk languages have been shaped through massive contact with other languages.
-Language contact has played, and continues to play, an eminent role in language change in the entire geographical area, because multilingualism is deeply anchored in
+Joola and Baïnounk are now commonly used as ethnic labels, but do not have corresponding language communities.
+The labels hide massive linguistic differences.
+Joola comprises at least a dozen different and often mutually unintelligible varieties spoken in a continuum of lects.
+Baïnounk at least five, mostly mutually unintelligible, languages not spoken in contiguous areas.
+Joola and Baïnounk languages have been shaped through massive contact with each other and with other languages of the area.